djalbat/inference/README.md

   this.forceUpdate(update);
 }
 ```
-Note that in this case the `render()` method will be called, and passed the update, in the process of re-mounting.
+Note that in this case the `render()` method will be called, and passed the update, during the process of re-mounting.
 It should therefore return new children when it receives an update.

 3. An interesting and not infrequent corner case is not returning any children *unless* an update is received:
 ```